 I do recommend replacing your fuel lines if the lines are dry or cracked even if you don’t find a clog in them.

-When your carburetor is gummed up from dirt and old fuel, it can prevent your engine from getting the gas and air mixture it needs to start and run.
+When your carburetor is gummed with dirt and old fuel, it can prevent your engine from getting the gas and air mixture it needs to start and run.
 Your carburetor will need to be cleaned and any failed components must be replaced.

 FIX: If you are a little mechanical you should be able to handle cleaning your carburetor.
 Your carburetor includes a lot of small parts.